github/docs/content/get-started/onboarding/getting-started-with-your-github-account.md

 The first steps in starting with {% data variables.product.product_name %}, are to access your account and view your profile.
 {% endif %}

-{% ifversion fpt %}There are several types of accounts on {% data variables.product.prodname_dotcom %}. {% endif} Every person who uses {% data variables.product.product_name %} has their own user account, which can be part of multiple organizations and teams.
+{% ifversion fpt %}There are several types of accounts on {% data variables.product.prodname_dotcom %}. {% endif %} Every person who uses {% data variables.product.product_name %} has their own user account, which can be part of multiple organizations and teams.
 Your user account is your identity on {% data variables.product.product_location %} and represents you as an individual.

 {% ifversion fpt %}
 ### 1. Creating an account